MusicDin/graalvm-project/README.md

 ## Tracing agent

+*Note: To change between uber-jar or exploded, maven-plugin goal must be set to repackage for uber-jar and to copy-dependencies for exploded.*

+### UBER(FAT) JAR

-Use native-image-agent to generate configuration files for native-image:
+Use native-image-agent to generate configuration files for native-image (application will start):

 ```
 sudo java -agentlib:native-image-agent=config-merge-dir=api/src/main/resources/META-INF/native-image -jar api/target/graalvm-basic.jar